-The latest word in packaging is the water soluble single use packaging.
-These have been successfully used as detergents, where you just have to put them in along with the washing.
-Now this water soluble packaging has been used for the first time in the personal care industry, as dissolvable shaving pods.
-They are claimed to be perfect for one time use, and thus reduce waste of the material as well as plastic containers.
-Edible dissolvable packaging is being researched too, which would mean that you can eat the packaging along with the food inside.
+The latest word in packaging is the water-soluble single-use packaging.
+These are popular as one of the ingredients of detergents, where you just have to put them in along with the washing.
+Now, this water-soluble packaging has been used for the first time in the personal care industry, as dissolvable shaving pods.
+They are making claims to be perfect for one-time use, and thus reduce waste of the material as well as plastic containers.
+Edible dissolvable packaging is also under research, which would mean that you can eat the packaging along with the food inside.

 Dissolvable shaving pods from Pacific Shaving company

 Pacific Shaving is the world’s first company to use dissolvable packaging technology for cosmetics commercially.
 The product, dissolvable shaving pods, was launched in April 2017.
-It is called ‘Single Use Shaving Cream Minis’ and sold in stores like Target, Publix, Bed Bath & Beyond, CVS as well as Amazon.
+It is called ‘Single Use Shaving Cream Minis’ and was available in stores like Target, Publix, Bed Bath & Beyond, CVS as well as Amazon.

-The outer cover is a flexible plastic pouch which can be zip locked.
-The pouch contains 40 pillow shaped shaving cream pods which can be used once only.
-Before using them, you have to wet them and rub them with some force, which makes the transparent sheath dissolve.
+The outer cover is a flexible plastic pouch which you can ziplock.
+The pouch contains 40 pillows having the shape of a shaving cream pods which you can use only once.
+Before using them, however, you have to wet them and rub them with some force, which makes the transparent sheath dissolve.
 You get a nice lather with smells of spearmint.

 How to use shaving pods

-The innovation can be termed eco friendly in that you’re not left with empty plastic containers after you finish the product.
-But you do have to dispose of the outer pouch covering which is made from plastic – and hopefully responsible consumers will send it to be recycled!
+One can call this innovation eco-friendly in that you’re not left with empty plastic containers after you finish the product.
+But you do have to dispose of the outer pouch covering which consists of plastic – and hopefully, responsible consumers will send it for recycling!
 Though the company does not indulge in greenwashing, still it terms the pods as ‘no waste’.
 The plastic pouch is not mentioned as being ‘no waste’, which we do find a little ambiguous!
 The product would be much more appreciated if the outer pouch was biodegradable too.

-According to experts, the shaving pods are at best ‘environmentally neutral’, which is more that what can be said of most products today.
+According to experts, the shaving pods are at best ‘environmentally neutral’, which is more than what can be said of most products today.